 Most hosted VoIP providers offer technical customer support and periodic maintenance as part of their VoIP package.
 This way, you save yourself from the worry of having to hire an IT specialist for repair services, as your provider takes care of such issues.

 Hosted VoIP systems are a cost-effective and efficient choice with a suite of useful features, making them a great investment for businesses.
 As hosted VoIP can support a remote employee base, they are great for scaling businesses, making them a popular choice in both the private and public sectors.

 Multiple States or Regions

-Businesses that operate in multiple states or regions can get even more benefit from hosted VoIP.
+Businesses that operate in multiple states or regions can get even more benefits from hosted VoIP.
 Using special plans that offer toll-free and local numbers for direct dialing, the business can appear to be local to any desired area.
 Having sales and support teams able to operate in the field at customer sites, without having to "phone home" on a regular basis, is a big advantage for a small business.

 Whenever employees travel often or offices need to relocate to support clients in another region, hosted VoIP provides the technology and services to make regular business activity continue without interruption.
-Imagine the hassle of having to setup and break down physical offices and equipment more than a few times in a year.
+Imagine the hassle of having to set up and break down physical offices and equipment more than a few times a year.
 This activity alone could cost a business its entire budget.
 Using virtual offices and communications systems, any small business can operate anywhere and have its employees in any location.